jpluimers/GExperts/Documentation/Readme.txt

   FileVersion with ProductVersion
 - [Unassigned] Add GX_MessageBox warnings to the Pascal only experts when used under C++Builder
-- [Unassigned] Save/Restore of editor macros
 - [Unassigned] Replace SortGrid with a TListView and make the various TListViews sortable
-- [Unassigned] Integrate a full regular expression parser as a compile-time option to the grep search
 - [Unassigned] Allow adding some common editor and object inspector actions to the editor toolbar?
 - [Unassigned] Add support for hiding the toolbar on all dockable experts